pytorch/xla/docs/bazel.md

 built objects.
 For this to work, it's required to pass `-isystemexternal/torch` to the compiler so it can find `system` libraries and satisfy them from the local checkout.
 Some are included as `<system>` and some as `"user"` headers.

-Bazel brings in [pybind11](https://github.com/pybind/pybind11) embeded python and links against it to provide `libpython` to the plugin using this mechanism.
-Python headers are also sourced from there instead of depending on the system version.
-These are satisfied from the `"@pybind11//:pybind11_embed"`, which sets up compiler options for linking with `libpython` transitively.

 ## How to build XLA libraries

 Building the libraries is simple: